Smaug123/static-site-pipeline/README.md

 There is a work-in-progress linting script, which is not currently included in the Nix build.
 It is intended to be run after `./build.sh`, and it runs a number of checks on the rendered output, such as ensuring that all HTML is syntactically valid.

+## License

+Code from the Anatole theme is MIT-licenced, and there's a copy next to it.
+The content of this website does not yet have a licence, because I haven't thought that far ahead: all rights reserved, you can `git clone` the repository from GitHub, but nothing else.
+Contact me if you want to use it for some reason.